brandonagr/gocupi/README.md

 Polargraph (vertical plotter / drawing machine) written in Go.
 Inspired by [Polargraph](http://www.polargraph.co.uk/) and [drawbot](http://marginallyclever.com/blog/drawbot/) projects, designed with the help of the [Dallas Makerspace](http://dallasmakerspace.org/)

 The difference with Gocupi is that it uses a Raspberry Pi to do most of the processing instead of relying on a microcontroller to parse commands.
-This gives it the ability to render complex svg files that would not git in memory of a microcontroller.
+This gives it the ability to render complex svg files that would not fit in memory on a microcontroller.

 Beta versions of prebuilt hardware are now available at [gocupi.com](http://gocupi.com)